-We know that the sandbags are not the answer to protecting the site in the long term, but they provide some protection, and as soon as the weather makes it safe to replace and secure them again, we’ll put out a shout for help.
+We know that sandbags are not the answer to protecting the site in the long term but they do provide some protection.
+As soon as the weather makes it safe to replace and secure them again, we’ll put out a shout for help.

 Currently a major report is being compiled of all that’s been done at Newark in the past, what we know about the site and what needs to be done for the future to best understand it and all that’s found there.
-The work is being undertaken by ORCA, at the UHI Archaeology Institute here at Orkney College in Kirkwall and is led by a Steering Group made up of landowner, volunteers, ORCA archaeologists and Gail Drinkall of Orkney Museum.
+The work is being carried out by ORCA and led by a steering group made up of landowner, volunteers, archaeologists and Gail Drinkall of Orkney Museum.

 A major exhibition about Newark and all our findings will take place in the Orkney Museum over the summer of 2022, and other grants are being applied for in order to extend the project, to complete further research, but we fear indeed that the sea will ultimately win the battle.